bokiemon/io2016bkk/README.md

-# IO2016 Extended Bangkok Angular2/Material Design/Firebase Progressive Web Demo
+# IO2016 Extended Bangkok Progressive Web Demo (Having some fun with Angular2 and PWA)

 - Angular2 with angular-cli
 - Angular Material 2 UI Components